 Three-quarters of middle market companies say they are very to extremely satisfied with their current approach to working capital management, and few companies experience frequent working capital gaps.
-But while companies may not be running out of cash, the data suggest that they are very likely tying up tens of millions of dollars, and in some instances even more than 100 million dollars, in less-than-optimal working capital management practices.
+But while companies may not be running out of cash, the data suggest that they are very likely tying up tens or hundreds of millions of dollars in less-than-optimal working capital management practices.
 This may be because companies are too conservative in how they manage receivables, inventory, and payables, making sure they pay their bills immediately and neglecting to push customers too much on collections.
 They may be unaware of the opportunities they have.
 Or they may simply be comfortable with mediocre performance.